-Since April 2002, when the Willamette River Water Treatment Plant began operating, the water produced by the City has exceeded all Federal and

-State drinking water standards for water quality and regulatory compliance.
+Since April 2002, when the Willamette River Water Treatment Plant began operating, the water produced by the City has exceeded all Federal and State drinking water standards for water quality and regulatory compliance.

-The City's excellent drinking water quality begins with a high-quality source, coupled with a state-of-the-art treatment plant and a well-maintained water storage and distribution system.
+The City's excellent drinking water quality begins with a high-quality source, coupled with a state-ofthe-art treatment plant and a well-maintained water storage and distribution system.

+From the Willamette River, water enters the plant to begin a five-step treatment process.
 The treatment plant's multi-barrier approach utilizes the best available technology, including intermediate oxidation with ozone and 13 other sub-processes.

 The City contracts with Veolia Water to provide day-to-day operations and maintenance of the treatment facility.
 "Our partnership with Veolia and the technology used at our water plant make Wilsonville's drinking water among the best in the state," Public Works Director Delora Kerber said.